After reading this, you’ll never read another AI story.

 What we can’t do with computers and won’t have the time to even try any time soon, is to drive a nail, paint a door, replace the washer in a tap, service a car, even an electric one, fry hamburgers, serve meals in a restaurant etc.

-Not only is it way beyond our capabilities, the captains of industry who, let’s face it, are not that bright god bless them, still are smart enough to know that their customers, even if not direct, are also their employees.
+Not only is it way beyond our capabilities, the captains of industry who, let’s face it, are not that bright, god bless them, still are smart enough to know that their customers, even if not direct, are also their employees.
 Let me put it another way, bots don’t buy hamburgers or drink beer and industry won’t be replacing living breathing shopping workers any time soon, so relax.
+In order to keep the shop open, we need to pay people for work so they come in tomorrow and buy things.

 If you see a machine rambling down the road spewing poetry, you’ve probably had one too many, go to bed and all will be well tomorrow.